skunklabz/tk4-hercules/docs/LEARNING_GUIDE.md

-# TKX-Hercules Learning Guide: Mainframe Computing Adventures
+# TK4-Hercules Learning Guide: Mainframe Computing Adventures

 Welcome to the exciting world of mainframe computing!
 This guide will take you through fun, hands-on exercises to learn about IBM MVS 3.8j and mainframe computing concepts.
 Whether you're a complete beginner or an experienced programmer, these exercises will help you understand the fascinating world of vintage computing.